Encino Car Accident Attorneys

 If you feel pressure from the other driver’s insurance company in any way, contact one of our Encino car accident attorneys right away.
 This will keep you from delivering any possibly incriminating statements, even without your knowledge.
 For lack of a better expression, insurance companies can be tricky in seeking the answers they want recorded.
 No matter what the other party’s insurance company says, you are absolutely under no obligation to provide them with any information, at any time.

 Our Encino car accident attorneys can help recover damages from medical bills and lost wages to property damage and pain and suffering.
-Call us for a free consultation so we can hold at-fault drivers responsible for their negligence at (818) 740-7667.

 Specialized Attention & Deep Care